The film opens in Tara, a cotton plantation owned by the proud Gerald O'Hara (Thomas Mitchell

 After burying her father, Scarlett seeks the help of the only man she knows of, yet again.
-Rhett Butler, despite holding a Captain's rank, is being held in jail in Atlanta by Union forces who are threatening to hang him unless he hands over his Confederate gold.
+Rhett Butler, despite holding a Captain's rank, is being held in jail in Atlanta by Union forces who are threatening to hang him unless he hands over his Confederate gold; prior to the war, Rhett had moved all his wealth to banks in London where it would be safe.
 Conditions in the jail, however, are hardly bleak: Rhett gambles and drinks with Union soldiers and receives female visitations.
 Scarlett decides to dress up for the occasion and enlists Mammy to create a new dress for her out of the curtains hanging at Tara.
 Mammy accompanies Scarlett to Atlanta to keep her out of trouble.
-Scarlett is allowed visitation to Rhett at the city jail and attempts to present herself with an air of elegance.
+Scarlett is allowed visitation to Rhett at the city jail and attempts to present herself with an air of elegance, claiming that life at Tara is like paradise.
 Rhett, however, sees through the deception when he notices her roughened hands from working the fields.
 Despite her anger, she continues to beg for money and even offers to be his mistress.
 Rhett dismisses her.
 On her way out, Scarlett passes Belle Watling waiting for a visit.
 Noticing how well-dressed she is, Scarlett figures that she knows how to get the money.

 One day, Scarlett comes across Rhett Butler, who is now free and very wealthy.
 He laughs, saying that she could have married him and become rich if she had waited.
 She brushes him off and leaves alone for the sawmill.
 Rhett points out that the shantytown on the way to the sawmill is full of dangerous criminals and deserters but Scarlett shows him that she carries a gun.